Master Class: The Scene and the Summary: How to Write Effective Scenes in Memoir and Personal Essay with David McLoghlin

 David McLoghlin

 David McLoghlin is a prize-winning poet, and a writer of memoir plus and personal essay.
-His third book, Crash Centre (2024) was recently shortlisted for Ireland's Pigott Prize, Ireland's most valuable poetry prize.
-He was awarded a Literature Bursary (grant) for memoir by Ireland’s Arts Council, has an immersive essay forthcoming in Golfer’s Journal, and a personal essay has recently been published on Poetry Foundation’s website.
-He is working on an immersive work of memoir plus about the legacy of his grandfather, Eddie Hackett, "the father of Irish golf design," and the journey into Irish golf of complete novice.
+His third book, Crash Centre (2024), was recently shortlisted for Ireland's Pigott Prize, Ireland's most valuable poetry prize.
+He was awarded a Literature Bursary (grant) for memoir by Ireland’s Arts Council, has an immersive essay forthcoming in Golfer’s Journal, and a personal essay has recently been published on the Poetry Foundation’s website.
+He is working on an immersive work of memoir plus about the legacy of his grandfather, Eddie Hackett, "the father of Irish golf design," and the journey into Irish golf of a complete novice.

 We have an instinctive sense that time slows in scenes, giving us immersive sensory detail, conflict and dialogue, but what about exposition (also known as reflection, “glide,” or summary)?
 In fact, exposition is just as important as scenes, as it’s where the writer explains, and comments on scenes.
 Here is where the writer provides essential information that moves the story forward and links scenes together.
 Scenes are where we “show,” whereas in summary, we “tell.”
 Both are essential.
 Learning how to identify your principle story points (or scenes) will help you to structure your story.
 As you develop and improve your scenes, you will also develop a better sense of what they mean for you, and how to link them together.
 This knowledge in turn will help you to develop and improve your narrative voice, which is what well-employed exposition does.
 Scenes often tell the core story of the past, whereas exposition is in the voice of the adult narrator located in the “narrative present,” reflecting on the past.